"My sex-related data is more sensitive than my financial data and I want the same level of security and privacy": User Risk Perceptions and Protective Actions in Female-oriented Technologies: Methodology

 \subsection{Method 2: Story Completion}

 In this part of our study, we used the story completion method (SCM).
 SCM is a method that allows for creative enquiry and imaginative engagement with one’s own experience as well as trying out someone else’s shoes and can encourage people to consider the implications of social problems in ways that do not involve direct questioning \cite{Ash}.
-As a research method, story completion is a generative technique for eliciting narrative data \cite{clarke2019editorial}.
-This qualitative research method has also seen a growing interest when researching sensitive topics, for example \cite{Wood,Troiano}.
+As a research method, story completion is a generative technique for eliciting narrative data that does not involve personal or direct questioning \cite{clarke2019editorial}.
+This qualitative research method has also seen a growing interest when researching sensitive topics, in particular areas of research in which collecting data could be more difficult face-to-face, or ethically challenging.
+For example, in \cite{Wood}, the authors explore VR and technosexuality and suggest SCM as a critical tool to enquire and problematize the status of technology, or \cite{Troiano} whose stories explore humans encountering and interacting with sex robots, the stories solicited both ways from the human as well the sex robot’s perspective.
+In \cite{moniz2023intimate}, we highlighted SCM as a speculative approach that is valuable and important when the aim includes asking questions around the sociocultural and ethical implications of intimate and sensitive contexts and technologies.

-\paragraph{Design Approach} This activity involved the participants in speculating the user's protective thoughts and actions within a variety of FemTech-related -and potentially risky- scenarios by engaging in the creative process of completing a story.
+\paragraph{Design Approach} This activity involved the participants in speculating the user's thoughts and actions within a variety of FemTech-related and potentially risky-scenarios by engaging in the creative process of completing a story.
 We presented participants with a set of three story prompts (`stems’) for them to complete.
 These story stems involved scenarios using digital technologies, to produce written narratives about situations faced by fictional protagonists.
 Each of the scenarios was created based on the SP concerns and protective actions reported by our participants in the survey.
+As we will discuss at length in the result section, our survey participants identified data sharing as their biggest concern, regardless of the type of the product and its applications.
+We reflected such concerns in the design of our stories.
 These stories were carefully designed across the range of FemTech products (mobile apps, online websites, IoT devices) and applications therein (fertility tracking, menopause aid, nursing), and potential risks (user profiling and tracking, misinformation, and violating others' privacy).
-Our story prompts include:
+Our story prompts include (the format of this activity is included in Appendix B):

 \begin{itemize} \item \textbf{Story 1 (mobile apps and ads)}: Alex downloads a free period tracking app to keep an eye on their fertility window.
 The next day Alex receives multiple email ads about baby’s clothing and toys.
 What does Alex think?
 What happens next?